Our Favorite Trail Running Shoes

 Does the shoe fit well?

 Yes.
 Putting on the shoe at first was nearly slipper-like.
 It fit well in the heel and bottom.
 At first I felt that it was too snug over the top front of the shoe, but with time the shoe seemed to break in and stretch to a perfect fit.
-Many shoes are simply too narrow when it comes to foot fit, but the Rogue Racer was a comfortable.
+Many trail running shoes are simply too narrow when it comes to foot fit, but the Rogue Racer was a comfortable.
 I usually end up suggesting that a shoe either provide a little more width or at least offer a “wide” version, but there is no need with the Rogue Racer.

 Does the shoe appear to be durable and able to withstand the abuses that it will face on the trails?